cabforum/code-signing/docs/CSBR.md

 Before the CA authorizes a Delegated Third Party to perform a delegated function, the CA MUST contractually require the Delegated Third Party to:

-[EDITOR: Removed references to BR Section 5.3 and 5.4.1 and instead point to the same sections in the CSCBR.
-I see no conflict except that the CSCBR sections contain more requirements than the BR version.]

 1. Meet the qualification requirements of [Section 5.3](#53-personnel-controls) when applicable to the delegated function,
 2. Retain documentation in accordance with [Section 5.4.1](#541-types-of-events-recorded),
 3. Abide by the other provisions of these Requirements that are applicable to the delegated function, and